-- 2.15 We multiply the total estimated number of academies within the RPA by the assumed average number of pupils for each school type, to get an expected number of pupils for each school type for each future month until the end of the 2027/28 academic year. - 2.16 For academies that participated in the RPA between 2014/15 and 2019/20 the average pupil numbers for primary academies and secondary academies are lower than the averages within the total UK school population. - 2.17 This is driven by a significant proportion of academies within the RPA being new free schools, studio schools and university technical colleges.
+- 2.16 We multiply the total estimated number of academies joining the RPA by the assumed average number of pupils for each school type.
+This is added to the number of academy pupils that are already members of the RPA to get an expected number of pupils for each school type for each future month until the end of the 2027/28 academic year. - 2.17 For academies that participated in the RPA between 2014/15 and 2020/21 the average pupil numbers for primary academies and secondary academies are lower than the averages within the total UK school population. - 2.18 This is driven by a significant proportion of academies within the RPA being new free schools, studio schools and university technical colleges.
 These schools currently on average have lower pupil numbers, as often they start with fewer classes and expand each academic year.
-This trend has already been observed during the first five academic years that the RPA has been in existence.
-Over time, we expect that as these academies grow, and more academies join the RPA, the average number of pupils within the RPA will increase to be more in line with the general academy population.
+This trend has been observed during the first two academic years that the RPA has been in existence, but any expansion appears to have slowed down in more recent years.

-Comparison to August 2019 review estimates - pupil number forecast
+Comparison to August 2020 review estimates - pupil number forecast

-2.18 The actual number of pupils covered by the RPA over the 7 months between August 2019 and March 2020 has also been in line with our expectations.
+2.19 The actual number of pupils covered by the RPA over the 7 months between August 2020 and March 2021 has also been marginally higher than our expectations.